Phemelo-R/BioScape-Analysis/README.md

 - quantify structural attributes using LiDAR-derived metrics, and
 - integrate hyperspectral and structural information to support detection, mapping, and ecological interpretation.

-The broader intent is methodological rather than purely descriptive: the repository documents a workflow that can be adapted to other woody species in Mediterranean-type ecosystems.
+The repository documents a workflow that can be adapted to other species in the Cape Floristic Region.

 ---